Lungelo63/Animal/README.md

 # Animal
 Lion class that expands cub, male female.
-If weight is less than 80kg it's a cube.
+If weight is less than 80kg it's a cube...